banterle/NoR-VDPNet/README.md

 REFERENCE:
 ==========

-If you use PICCANTE in your work, please cite it using this reference:
+If you use NoR-VDPNet in your work, please cite it using this reference:

 @inproceedings{Banterle+2020,